Where we work

 Our advocacy work is both global and national.
 At the UN level, we have consistently submitted shadow reports to the UPR, CEDAW, ICCPR, CRC, ICESCR since 2008.

-EQUAL GROUND is a founding member of The Commonwealth Equality Network (TCEN) and our Executive Director was the first Chair of this organisation (2015-2020).
+EQUAL GROUND is a founding member of The Commonwealth Equality Network (TCEN) and our Executive Director was the first Chair of this organisation (2015-2021).
 The Commonwealth Equality Network is a network of Commonwealth civil society organisations working to challenge inequality in the Commonwealth, based on sexual orientation and gender identity.
-The Network was set up with the aim of giving a voice to LGBTI communities across the Commonwealth and to support joint advocacy in identifying a Commonwealth solution to a Commonwealth problem.
+The Network was set up with the aim of giving a voice to LGBTIQ communities across the Commonwealth and to support joint advocacy in identifying a Commonwealth solution to a Commonwealth problem.
 TCEN is the only accredited LGBT network/organisation within the Commonwealth.

 EQUAL GROUND formed a vital part of the RFSU/SIDA South Asia LGBT Network, a collaboration network of activists and organisations from Bangladesh, Pakistan, India, Nepal and Sri Lanka to improve Lesbian, Gay, Bisexual and Transgender (LGBT) rights and health (including HIV) in South Asia (2007-2012).